WuFdev/nebula-engine-2/README.txt

-Doom 3 GPL source release
+Doom 3 GPL source release (GPL IS OWNED BY ID SOFTWARE)
 =========================

 This file contains the following sections: